Introducing RAFIKI: Refining AGN Feedback in Kinetic Implementations: Introduction

-SIMBA also follows this dual mode prescription, but it only uses kinetic feedback, with high velocities at low accretion rates (the `jet' mode) briefly decoupled from the hydrodynamics to avoid numerical inaccuracies, prevent the feedback energy from being trapped around the black hole, and depositing the energy of the jet mode on scales comparable with observations of radio lobes.
-SIMBA also stands out in its choice of directionality, as the velocity kicks are not random, as in IllustrisTNG and OBSIDIAN, but rather the gas is ejected in a bipolar fashion orthogonal to the black hole accretion disk.
+SIMBA also follows this dual mode prescription, but it only uses kinetic feedback, with high velocities at low accretion rates (the `jet' mode) and lower velocities at high accretion rates (the `wind' mode).
+The launched outflows are briefly decoupled from the hydrodynamics to avoid numerical inaccuracies, preventing the feedback energy from being entrained in the ISM near the black hole such that the energy of the jet mode is deposited on scales comparable with observations of radio lobes.
+SIMBA also stands out in its choice of directionality, as the velocity kicks are not random, as in IllustrisTNG and OBSIDIAN, but rather the gas is ejected in a bipolar fashion orthogonal to the disk.
 When jets are at full speed in relatively gas-poor galaxies ($M_{\rm gas}/M_*<0.2$), SIMBA also includes an `X-ray heating' mode, which injects a small percentage of the jet energy as thermal energy around the black hole \citep{dave2019}.

 A common trend in these and other simulations that use dual mode AGN feedback is the dominance of one mode over the other in shaping galaxy properties.
-In both SIMBA and IllustrisTNG, the high velocity kinetic mode associated with low accretion rates is most important for quenching star formation and shaping a realistic galaxy population at high mass scales \citep{Scharre2024, tillman2025}.
+In both SIMBA and Illustris-TNG, the high velocity kinetic mode associated with low accretion rates is most important for quenching star formation and shaping a realistic galaxy population at high mass scales \citep{Scharre2024, tillman2025}.
 It is also the mode that impacts the large-scale environments, changing the properties of the circumgalactic medium and impacting the dynamics of the intracluster medium.
 By contrast, the high accretion rate mode plays a less significant role, although it does have an impact at lower mass scales.
-In SIMBA, this so-called `wind' mode is believed to play a small role in quenching intermediate-mass galaxies, with $M_* \approx 10^{9.5}$ to $10^{10} M_\odot$ \citep{Scharre2024}.
+In SIMBA, this so-called `wind' mode is believed to play a small role in quenching intermediate mass galaxies, with $M_* \approx 10^{9.5}$ to $10^{10} M_\odot$ \citep{Scharre2024}.

 This difference in impact is a natural consequence of the design of SIMBA's feedback model, as the wind mode is much less energetic than the jets.
 However, it is not clear observationally that this should be the case, as the energetics of AGN are still largely unconstrained \citep{moe2009, fabian2012, chamberlain2015}.
 It is possible that the quasar-like mode could play a more important role in quenching galaxies and impacting the CGM in ways that can be observable by current and upcoming surveys.